r-Roms/r-Roms-Megathread/docs/megathread/nintendo.md

 ## **Nintendo GameCube**

 The RVZ format is recommended for its size and convenience.
+It also helps save bandwidth for both you and the website hosting the files when downloading.
 It works in Dolphin Emulator but not on real hardware.
-If you are using real hardware, use [Dolphin Emulator](https://dolphin-emu.org/) to convert the files to ISO. [(Guide)](https://imgur.com/a/XWmsnoR) [(Video Guide)](https://myrient.erista.me/assets/rvz.mp4)
+If you are using real hardware, use [Dolphin Emulator](https://dolphin-emu.org/) to convert the files to ISO [(Guide)](https://imgur.com/a/XWmsnoR) [(Video Guide)](https://myrient.erista.me/assets/rvz.mp4).

 |**Myrient (Redump) (RVZ)**||
 | ------ | ------ |